Cloves Growing for Beginners:

 - Urudu – Laung.

-Climate Requirement for Cloves Growing:- Clove is a tropical plant and also requires a warm humid climate having a temperature of 21°C To 30 °C. Humid atmospheric condition along with a well distributed annual rainfall of 150 to 260 cm are essential.
+Climate Requirement for Cloves Growing:- Clove is a tropical plant and also requires a warm humid climate having a temperature of 21°C To 30 °C. Humid atmospheric condition along with a well-distributed annual rainfall of 150 to 260 cm is essential.
 It thrives well in most situations ranging from sea level up to an altitude of 1500 meters and also in places proximal to and away from the ocean.

-Land Preparation, Planting and Spacing in Cloves Growing:- The area selected for raising clove plantations is cleared of wild growth before monsoon and pits of 75 x 75 x 75 cm size are dug in a spacing of 6 meters to 7 meters.
+Land Preparation, Planting, and Spacing in Cloves Growing:- The area selected for raising clove plantations is cleared of wild growth before monsoon, and pits of 75 x 75 x 75 cm size are dug in a spacing of 6 meters to 7 meters.
 If the clove is planted as an intercrop, the spacing needs to be adjusted depending on the spacing of the major crop.
-The pits are partially filled with compost, green leaf or well-decomposed cattle manure and mixed with topsoil.
-The seedlings of cloves are transplanted in the main field during the beginning of rainy season, in June to July, and in low lying areas, towards the end of the monsoon, in September to October.
+The pits are partially filled with compost, green leaf, or well-decomposed cattle manure and mixed with topsoil.
+The seedlings of cloves are transplanted in the main field during the beginning of the rainy season, from June to July, and in low lying areas, towards the end of the monsoon, in September to October.
 Clove prefers partial shade and comes up nicely at higher elevations with well-distributed rainfall.
 In order to give a cool humid microclimate, intercropping with banana trees is ideal.